 However, it seems strange to regulate carbon by means of transportation, which is what denying the Keystone pipeline would amount to.
 We do not limit the amount of carbon on roads leading to power plants, so why should we regulate carbon through this pipeline?

 You need to put your microphone on when you are responding.
-Mr. BRUNE.
+Mr. Brune.
 Thank you, Mr. Chairman.
-The reasons to oppose

-Mr. BRUNE.
-Inank you, Mr. Chairman.
 The reasons to oppose this pipeline are as varied as the reasons to promote fuel efficiency in our cars and trucks.
 For the pipeline, again, we would be taking oil from the most carbon-intensive fuel source on the planet, taking it all the way through the country, most of it to be exported.
 This is a fuel source that has been documented to be much more carbon intensive than conventional oil.
 But it is also a fuel source that has, through experience, we have seen polluted American waterways and posed a significant risk to air quality across the country.